 Other data type

-Until now, we only handle both int and long type of 32 bits size.
-This chapter introduce other types, such as pointer and those are not 32-bit size which inlcude bool, char, short int and long long.
+Until now, we have only handled int and long types of 32-bit size.
+This chapter introduces other types, such as pointers and types that are not 32-bit, including bool, char, short int, and long long.

-To support pointer to local variable, add this code fragment in Cpu0InstrInfo.td and Cpu0InstPrinter.cpp as follows,
+To support pointers to local variables, add the following code fragment to Cpu0InstrInfo.td and Cpu0InstPrinter.cpp:

 lbdex/chapters/Chapter7_1/Cpu0InstrInfo.td